 The Centers for Disease Control and Prevention (CDC) says falls are the second-leading cause of injury-related fatalities in people 65 to 84; and for those over 85 years of age, falls are the leading cause of injury-related deaths.
 Fall fatalities are not only common among senior citizens; fall accidents are the most common cause of non-fatal injuries for all groups over 25 years of age.

 Contact a Personal Injury or Wrongful Death Attorney

 Most falls are just accidents and you cannot seek compensation for injuries if you accidentally tripped in your own home or yard.
 However, Florida law requires property managers and property owners to use reasonable care in the management and maintenance of premises and to avoid exposing others to an unreasonable risk of harm.
-This duty to make certain a property is safe and well-maintained applies to a businesses, private residences, and community areas like a park or public pool.
-In example, if an employee saw a spill on the floor and neglected to mop it up or post the proper warning, an injured party has the right to bring a personal injury lawsuit to seek recovery from the responsible party, as the accident could have been prevented.
-Negligence, carelessness, or unreasonable actions (or the lack there of) can be used to demonstrate that someone else is responsible for your slip and fall injuries as well as other losses.
+This duty to make certain a property is safe and well-maintained applies to businesses, private residences, and community areas like a park or public pools.
+For example, if an employee saw a spill on the floor and neglected to mop it up or post the proper warning, an injured party has the right to bring a personal injury lawsuit to seek recovery from the responsible party, as the accident could have been prevented.
+Negligence, carelessness, or unreasonable actions (or the lack thereof) can be used to demonstrate that someone else is responsible for your slip and fall injuries as well as other losses.
 Since fall injuries often result in lost work productivity, you may be able to recover lost income, current and future medical expenses, pain and suffering, and other damages.
 If you were hurt in a slip and fall, an experienced personal injury attorney can help determine the value of your claim and bring the appropriate actions for a full recovery.
 To ensure the most successful outcome possible, contact the Law Office of Schackow & Mercadante to discuss the detail of your case.